JLockie/D-Dstuff/README.md

 # DnDstuff
 like DnD, then you might like this

+last work done on 4/21/22

-first files is all about creating a monster generator. we'll be adding attacks, loot, and spells soon. eventually we will have a character and npc generator.
+files for monster, boss, and loot generators shown eventually we will have a character, npc, and dungeon generator.

 more to come soon.